-GE animals and GE vaccines are governed by the same legislation as GE plants and are subject to the approval of CTNBio.
-See Regulatory Framework, under Chapter 1, Part B (Policy) in this report.
-Animal cloning and their products, although approved and permitted by the same legal framework referred above, do not have a specific regulatory framework approved in Brazil either at federal or state levels.
-A draft bill (PLS 73, dated March 7, 2007) passed the Senate and on February 20, 2013, was sent to the Chamber of Deputies with a new identification (PL 5010/13).
+A Draft Bill (PLS 73, dated March 7, 2007), which passed the Senate on February 20, 2013, and was sent to the Chamber of Deputies with a new identification (PL 5010/13), hasn't yet been fully approved by the Brazilian Congress.
 Bill 5010/13 proposes to regulate the cloning of animals, including wild animals and their offspring.
 It also proposes to make MAPA responsible for the registration of all institutions, both private and public, that conduct research on cloned animals, including the authorization for commercial sales and imports of cloned animals for genetic or food purposes.
-Different commissions in the Chamber have been analyzing this bill and many addendums to the original draft bill have been proposed over time.
-As of December 7, 2022, a version of the bill had been approved at the Commission of Agriculture, Livestock, Food Supply, and Rural Development.
-It has not yet received final approval.
-The status of this bill can be consulted in the Congress website linked here.
+The approval on December 7, 2022, of a version of the bill at the Commission of Agriculture, Livestock, Food Supply, and Rural Development is the last movement of the analysis process.